Do I really need a contractor that specializes in commercial painting? Isn’t it the same as residential painting?

 Reasons to Hire Commercial Painting Contractor

 The most obvious difference between residential and commercial painting is that commercial jobs tend to be much larger.
 For very large jobs, an entire team of painters may be required – as opposed to residential in which case it is usually only one painter.

-Examples of large commercial spaces include shopping malls, hotels, museums, and office buildings.
-It is hard to image a single painter, roller in hand trying to tackle such a large space!
+Examples of large commercial spaces in Toronto include shopping malls, hotels, museums, and office buildings.
+It is hard to imagine a single painter, roller in hand trying to tackle such a large space!
 In addition to requiring more people on the job, large spaces may have special challenges such as very high ceilings.
-Because of these challenges, job like these often require specialized equipment such as cherry picker cranes and industrial painting tools.
-Commercial painters will also have access to high quality commercial paint supplies.
+Because of these challenges, a job like these often requires specialized equipment such as cherry picker cranes and industrial painting tools.
+Commercial painters will also have access to high-quality commercial paint supplies.

 But in the business world, things tend not to be quite as simple.